soravux/scoop/doc/examples.rst

 Sharing Constant
 ----------------

-One usage of shared constants is to halt a computation when a worker has found a solution such as a brute forcing example.
+A typical usage of the shared constants is to broadcast a value or an object that must be created at runtime and read by every worker, as the following:

 .. literalinclude:: ../examples/shared_example_doc.py
    :lines: 22-